magorium/fpc-triforce-misc/README.md

 This tool is required by the AROS build-process and is responsible for invoking the actual linking process.
 As such collect-aros 'becomes' part of the binutils.

 The custom version was created out of necessity, as the default used environment variable COMPILER_PATH clashes with those variables used in alternative shells such as mingw, gitbash etc. My custom version uses the BINUTILS_PATH environment variable instead.

+## FPC 3.0 cross-compilers

+Inside directory fpc/3.0.0/bin/i386-win32 are 3 cross-compilers.
+- ppcross68k.exe for cross-compiling from fpc 3.0 win32 to Amiga-68k
+- ppcross386.exe for cross-compiling from fpc 3.0 win32 to AROS-i386
+- ppcrossppc.exe for cross-compiling from fpc 3.0 win32 to MorphOS-powerpc